 Unstructured content is growing.
 Turn it into actionable insights

-The unstructured content in the form of free-format text, images, audio and video.
+The "natural" raw material of communication between people is not structured data but unstructured content in the form of free-format text, images, audio and video.
 It is commonly accepted that 80% of business-relevant information is unstructured, mainly text

 What is Text Analytics?

 Text Analytics, roughly equivalent to text mining, refers to the automatic extraction of high-value information from text

 .
 This extraction usually involves structuring the input text, discovering patterns in the structured text and finally, evaluating and interpreting the results.
 Machine learning, statistics, computational linguistics, data mining and information retrieval techniques are all used in the process, making text mining a strongly multidisciplinary field.

 These technologies and processes uncover knowledge –facts, opinions, relationships– that would otherwise remain hidden in textual form, inaccessible to automatic processing.
 For this purpose, text analytics tools use linguistic resources (grammars, ontologies, taxonomies) that model the language being analyzed.

 Why is text analytics more important than ever?

 There has always been a need to extract information from unstructured content, but especially in the last few years, the explosion of user-generated content in social media (networks, forums, communities) has greatly increased this need.
 A multitude of comments, posts, and product reviews are generated online daily.
 They can be used to "take the pulse" of the market or society in general, which makes this resource incredibly valuable!
 Organizations' internal content and external interactions (via email, chat, etc) are also increasingly abundant and valuable.
 Thus, social media and business correspondence have become the most powerful drivers for adopting analytics technologies.